 Head of School | firstname.lastname@example.org

 Cheryl Brown has been the Head of School since 2014, but has earlier worked at St. James as Business Manager and CEO.
 Cheryl’s education is in Business Administration and she holds a Masters Degree in educational Leadership.
 Cheryl grew up in the Midwest, and then lived in Southern California until her family relocated to Texarkana in 1994.
 She has one daughter and two grandchildren who are graduates of St. James.
 Cheryl finds St. James a family that believes in caring for one another—faculty, staff, students and their families.
 She strongly believes in our philosophy of teaching the whole child: body, mind and soul.
-She is a member of the Accreditation Committee for the Southwestern Association of Episcopal Schools, the Association for Supervision and Curriculum Development.
+She has served on several Accreditation teams for the Southwestern Association of Episcopal Schools.
 More locally she is involved with Leadership Texarkana and a Sustainer of the Junior League.
 Cheryl’s activities include traveling and spending time with her grandchildren.